Camillerkt/Ingame/README.md

 Before playing your favourite game, **don't forget to launch the program**.
 To activate the translation of the text you are writing, press the start key you have selected and write your text.
 Once you have written your text in the chat (in your native language), **don't forget to press the start button again to finish translating the text**.
 Finally, the program will automatically replace what you have written in English (or other languages).

+When you have finished playing, close the program (Ingame).